TheJacksonLaboratory/STQ/README.md

 ##### Configure the pipeline

 Edit any (or all) of the files in `conf` to specify paths to containers, reference genome sequences, deconvolution indices and analysis parameters.
 See description of the analysis parameters in [conf/README.md](conf/README.md).

-Check the defaults or edit the file `conf/analysis.config` to adjust any customizable parameters.
-See file `conf/README.md` for the description of each parameter.

 For JAX users, preparation of the pipeline can be done by editing the file `run.sh` and modifying the following lines:
 + workflow="two_references" ### "two_references" "one_reference" "arbitrary_grid" "deconvolution_indices"